erenyetisgin/counter-app/README.md

-# Counter App using React.
+# Counter App
+A simple counter application using React.